Vincent-Therrien/gpu-arena/opengl/readme.md

 # OpenGL

 OpenGL is an application programming interface designed for computer graphics, but it also supports general-purpose computing through computing shaders.
+OpenGL uses GLSL to write shaders.

 ## Graphics Example